avishaigonen123/CTF_writeups/hackthebox/Oopsie/index.md

 ### Upload webshell as an admin

 Okay, we want to upload webshell, we can find the file in `/usr/share/webshells/php/php-reverse-shell.php`, which is reverse shell that created by monkey pentesting.
-We just need to change the `port` and the `ip`, here is the full webshell
+We just need to change the `port` and the `ip`, here is the full webshell:
 ```php
 {% include_relative php-reverse-shell.php %}
 ```